madanyc/workfront-learn.en/help/manage-work/projects/getting-started-manage-a-project.md

 ---
 title: Get started managing a project
-description: Learn what your role is as a project manager and what to look at when monitoring project work in Adobe Workfront.
+description: Learn what your role is as a project manager and what to look at when monitoring project work  .
 activity: use
 feature: Work Management
 type: Tutorial